 Concentration: Adult-Gerontology Primary Care Nurse Practitioner - Online & Campus Based - Visit Website

-The University of Michigan-Flint's Doctor of Nursing Practice (DNP) offers an Adult-Gerontology Primary Care Nurse Practitioner concentration designed for healthcare professionals seeking advanced clinical expertise.
-This hybrid program prepares nurses to deliver comprehensive, patient-centered care for adult and elderly populations, emphasizing evidence-based practice and leadership skills.
-Graduates can expect comprehensive training that bridges clinical knowledge with advanced healthcare management, positioning them for high-impact roles in primary care settings.
+University of Michigan-Flint's Doctor of Nursing Practice offers a comprehensive Adult-Gerontology Primary Care Nurse Practitioner concentration designed for healthcare professionals seeking advanced clinical expertise.
+This hybrid program prepares nurses to deliver patient-centered care for adult and elderly populations, emphasizing evidence-based practice and leadership skills.
+With five specialty DNP tracks and optional leadership certificates, students gain comprehensive training bridging clinical knowledge and advanced healthcare management.
+The program provides flexible learning options and dual degree opportunities for ambitious nursing professionals.

 - Online and hybrid learning options